-Clean Water Captains are ambassadors for clean water in their communities.
-CBF Virginia staff can't be in all 92 localities that drain to the Bay, so we rely on captains to be the eyes, ears and a voice for the Chesapeake Bay Clean Water Blueprint.
+CBF Virginia staff can't be in all 92 localities that drain to the Bay, so we rely on some of our most dedicated volunteers—Clean Water Captains—to be the eyes, ears, and a voice for the Chesapeake Bay Clean Water Blueprint.

-Clean Water Captains share information with their neighbors, congregations, schools and elected officials to create practical, effective local clean-up plans.
+Clean Water Captains a Bay ambassadors who make a big difference in their communities, sharing informing neighbors, congregations, schools, and elected officials about policy initiatives that help restore the Bay and helping create practical, effective local clean-up plans.
 When you take things down to that level, you have to sit around the table and have a conversation about pollution in your local waters and how to address it.
 No finger pointing, just solutions that work for your local community.

 Join our cadre of captains who have amassed a tremendous amount of knowledge about the Bay and are happy to share their successes with you.
 Your leadership can help your community and your local waterways—there's no better time to climb aboard!
 Fill out and submit our volunteer survey below and someone from CBF's local office will get back to you soon.